m-gutierrez/QuDAC/README.md

 #Adapters

 There are 3 adapter cards used in our setup.
+Which assist in converting the card channels into the experiments two DB-50 connectors.

+##Combine2Cards
 The first `Combine2Cards' allows us to combine two of the QuDAC cards into a single 24 channel output.
 The card can be placed directly on the cards within the rack, designed for accommodate the 7HP spacing of the QuACK system.
 The pin-out is made such that each control voltage is routed as a twisted pair with a ground wire using standard db50 cables.

+##24CH-2x24CH
 The second card, '24CH-2x24CH', copies one 24 channel output into 2 identical pin-out 24-channel outputs.
 Allowing 48 DAC's to control all 96 trap control voltages.
 The card also has a 3rd copy for probing voltage outputs.

+##filterboard
 The final card, 'filterboard', takes two 24-channel inputs and routes them into a single db50-connector.
 The board also contains 48 7-pole (or 3-pole) coilcraft.com LC filters.
 In our setup, these are 7-pole 300kHz LC-filters, providing 80db suppression at 1-2MHz.
 This board is intended to plug directly into the vacuum chamber experiment flange, which routes 100 control signals into the trap-chip through two DB-50 connectors.
 One of thees boards should also be configured with the resonator-line populated.
 On our setup, this line consists of a hand-wound ~500nH inductor, connecting to ~20pF trap capacitance producing a ~50MHz resonant frequency, and ~300pF of matching capacitance.
 The RF tap, consists of a high-voltage 0.2pF capacitor and a 100pF capacitor for a ~1/500 sampling voltage gain.

+#System performance

+## range, offset and non-linearity

+## noise spectral density

+## update rate, slew rate, tone-purity

+## synchronous update, clock noise